The pannier or saddlebag is the original riding luggage and was used by cowboys, soldiers, and postmen, to name just a few.

 - Put too much weight on your bike

-If you get to the point where you are overloading your motorcycle with panniers, then it is time to start adding other motorcycle luggage, such as tank bags or top boxes.
+If you get to the point where you are overloading your motorcycle with panniers, it is time to start adding other motorcycle luggage, such as tank bags or top boxes.

 Measuring Motorcycle Pannier Size